Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • The Learning: This develops empathy and vocabulary as children describe how a pet might be feeling (e.g., "His paw is sore" or "She is hungry").

-• Be sure to print this vet checkup form and laminate it.
+• Be sure to print the vet checkup form (link below) and laminate it to use again.

 • Visual Icons: Every health check (ears, eyes, paws, heart, teeth) includes a clear emoji to help non-readers identify the task.